-■ Hydraulic Oil Level
+Hydraulic Oil Level

-- Always clean around fill plug before removing. - \ DO NOT OVER FILL. - DO NOT OPERATE the machine when oil level is above FULL or ADD marks. - Place the machine on level ground and lower the bucket to the ground, with the arm and bucket cylinders fully retracted, as shown. - Maintain the oil level between the FULL and ADD marks on the level gauge. - Slowly loosen the fill plug o relieve any and remove it to add oil if necessary. - Clean and install the fill plug.
+- Always clean around fill plug before removing. - \ DO NOT OVER FILL. - DO NOT OPERATE the machine when oil level is above FULL or ADD marks.

+- Slowly loosen the fill plug to relieve any and remove it to add oil if necessary. - Clean and install the fill plug.
 To pressurize the hydraulic tank, refer to "Change Hydraulic Oil" section.